 The Tools

-Consider these accessories you will need to accompany your dutch oven cooking by reviewing the best tools to have alongside it.
+You will need to accompany your Dutch oven cooking by reviewing the best tools to have alongside it.

 Fire-Roasted Chili Butternut Soup